 - If you want to administer your client computers for SCEP via a MSCCM server, you will need the System Center Client Management Suite.

 If you have any questions, please contact our IT service.

-We recommend using free anti-virus software on your private computer (on Windows computers up to and including Windows 7), e.g.:
+We recommend free anti-virus software for private computers of employees and students (on Windows computers up to and including Windows 7):

 No news at the moment.

 No how-tos available yet.